KristiyanHr/Sports-Website-loading-info-from-API-/README.md

 or with nodemon:
 npx nodemon

-5️)Open your browser at http://localhost:3000
+5️) Open your browser at http://localhost:3000

+📄 Notes
+  You’ll need an account & key for the API-Football API.

+  Odds functionality is currently a placeholder — feel free to expand it!

+🙌 Contributions
+Pull requests, suggestions, and feedback are welcome!